- Exhibits & Animals

 Size/weight: Up to 51 inches long and 77 pounds.

-Range: Found on both sides of the North Atlantic, on our side from Greenland to Cape Hatteras.
+Range: Both sides of the North Atlantic, on our side from Greenland to Cape Hatteras.

 Habitat: Near the bottom of the water column in areas range from near shore to the edge of the continental shelf.